kazu0323/furima-34708/README.md

 | item          | references | null: false,foreign_key: true |

 ### Association
-belongs_to :items
+belongs_to :item
-belongs_to :users
+belongs_to :user
-has_one :informations
+has_one :information